BoyanZhou/STEMSim/README.md

 ### Config file: the template is provided in config.txt
 The tutorial of parameter setting can be found https://github.com/BoyanZhou/STEMSim/wiki

-**Warnning:** STEMSim is designed to work on longitudinal or concurrent simulated raw sequencing reads of microbial communities.
+**Warning:** STEMSim is designed to work on longitudinal or concurrent simulated raw sequencing reads of microbial communities.
 Although it can also works on real metagenomic data, it only works well on species with high depth and well-characterized genomes.

 **Please contact boyanzhou1992@gmail.com for any questions or bug reporting.**